Beyond-jQuery/book/manuscript/ajax.md

   });
 ~~~~~~~

 The Fetch API provides our promissory callback with [a `Request` object][fetch-request].
-Since we are expected JSON, we call the `json()` method on this object, which itself returns a `Promise`.
+Since we are expecting JSON, we call the `json()` method on this object, which itself returns a `Promise`.
 Note that the `json()` method is actually defined on [the `Body` interface][fetch-body].
-The `Request` interface implements the `Body` interface, so we have access to methods on both interfaces here.
+The `Request` object implements the `Body` interface, so we have access to methods on both interfaces here.
 By returning that promise, we can chain another promissory handler and expect to receive the JavaScript object representation of the response payload as a parameter in our last success callback.
 Now we have our user record from the server.
-Pretty simple!
+Pretty simple _and_ elegant!
 Again, if promises are still a bit murky, I'll cover them in great detail later in the [async tasks](#async-tasks) chapter.

 ### Multipart encoding

 Another common encoding scheme, usually associated with HTML form submissions, is multipart/form-data, also known as multipart encoding.
 The algorithm for this method of passing data is formally defined by the IETF in [RFC 2388][rfc2388].
-The use of this algorithm in the context of HTML forms us further described by the W3C in [the HTML specification][multipart-html5].
+The use of this algorithm in the context of HTML forms is further described by the W3C in [the HTML specification][multipart-html5].
 Non-ASCII characters in a multipart/form-data message do _not_ have to be escaped.
 Instead, each piece of the message is split into fields, and each field is housed inside of a multipart boundary.
 Boundaries as separated by unique IDs that are generated by the browser, and they are guaranteed to be unique among all other data in the request, as the browser analyzes the data in the request to ensure a conflicted ID is not generated.
 A field in a multipart encoded message is often an HTML `<form>` field.
 Each field will be housed inside of its own multipart boundary.
-Inside of each boundary is a header, where metadata about field (such as its name/key), along with a body, where the field _value_ lives.
+Inside of each boundary is a header, where metadata about the field live (such as its name/key), along with a body (where the field _value_ lives).

 Consider the following form: